 When shaping them you should take into consideration your hairstyle.

 Men with short hairstyles should blend the sideburns with the hair to look like they disappear at the top of the ears.

 Those with longer hair should let the sideburns grow above and below the ears, but keep them clean and neat.

-How to Shape Your Neckline?
+How to Shape Neckline

+Trimming the neckline is a very important part of the beard shaping process.
 The properly shaped neckline will make your beard look more natural.
 On the other hand, if you don’t pay enough attention to it, it may look unkempt and sloppy, and ruin your overall appearance.

 Experts suggest that the neckline should be at about 1 to 1.5 inches above the midpoint of the neck.

 To determine where your neckline should be rest two fingers just above your Adam’s apple.

 After that imagine a line that forms the letter U shape when you look from one ear to another.

 Shape your neckline to look like that but be careful not to start it too high up or your lower jaw will look like it lacks coverage.